evil-mad/robopaint/resources/colorsets/README.md

 All colors shown in the application aren't meant to be the colors as they look in the set, but **how they look painted on white paper**.
-That way the auto-coloring alorithm can be as close as possible when matching drawings to what they might look like painted.
+That way the auto-coloring algorithm can be as close as possible when matching drawings to what they might look like painted.

 So, what are you waiting for?
 Wet your brush, get some nice bright white paper,